belloabraham/ccchymns.com/README.md

 - Advanced search and filter options for easy access to hymns.
 - Playlist creation and management for organizing hymns.
 - Real-time updates and notifications.
-- [Include other specific functionalities of the dashboard.]